How to study Sociology for UPSC?/Is Sociology a good optional for IAS?

 - Emile Durkheim- Division of labour, social fact, suicide, religion and society.

-- Max Weber- Social action, ideal types, authority, bureaucracy, protestant ethic and the spirit of capitalism.
+- Max Weber- Social action, ideal types, authority, bureaucracy, the protestant ethic and the spirit of capitalism.

 - Robert K. Merton- Latent and manifest functions, conformity and deviance, reference groups.